 Middle Fork Feather River Guided Fly Fishing Trips with Jon Baiocchi of Baiocchi’s Troutfitters

 About Fly Fishing The Middle Fork Feather River

-The Middle Fork Feather River is California’s first adopted Wild & Scenic River in 1967 and a jewel of Plumas County and the Northern Sierra.
+The Middle Fork Feather River is California’s first adopted Wild & Scenic River in 1968 and a jewel of Plumas County and the Northern Sierra.
 The river is managed by the United States Forest Service and there are three separate zones, the Recreational, the Scenic, and the Wild.
 The river is owned by the people of the United States and there is no private water from the headwaters down to Lake Oroville as mandated by the Wild & Scenic Rivers act of congress in 1967.
 Early season fly fishing offers streamer tactics and your best shot at the larger trout in the watershed.
 Northern California Tight Line Nymphing gets the job done and is the most productive fly fishing technique, but the last hours of light in late spring and early summer brings trout to the surface for profuse caddis and mayfly hatches, and some incredible dry fly fishing.
-The fall season is another highlight on the Middle Fork Feather River, terrestrials and blue wing olive mayfly spinner falls entice the wild trout to the surface to fatten up for the long winter months.
+The fall season is another highlight on the Middle Fork Feather River, terrestrials, blue wing olive mayfly spinner falls, and the October caddis entice the wild trout to the surface to fatten up for the long winter months.

 The challenging game of sight fishing for carp is also an added venue for those fly anglers that are interested in testing their skills.
 It helps to be proficient at casting and experienced with fighting large fish.
 You’ll be hunting the flat water and looking for active feeding fish rooting on the bottom substrate, and it’s not easy.
 June through September is prime time for sight fishing to the golden ghost in the uppermost part of the river near the town of Portola.
-Carp range from 4 to 12 pounds and are incredibly explosive when first hooked, often taking an angler into their backing with long runs.
-Check out my latest video that showcases stalking Carp on the Middle Fork Feather River below, produced by Ken Hanley of Pacific Extremes
+Carp range from 4 to 8 pounds and are incredibly explosive when first hooked, often taking an angler into their backing with long runs.
+Check out this video that showcases stalking Carp on the Middle Fork Feather River below, produced by Ken Hanley of Pacific Extremes